Ransomware Protection: How Indian Enterprises Can Defend Themselves

 Privilege EscalationAttacker obtains administrative credentialsDetection — PAM and behavioural analytics can identify this

-EncryptionAttacker deploys ransomware and encrypts filesRecovery — backups determine outcome
+EncryptionAttacker deploys ransomware payload and encrypts filesRecovery — backups determine whether payment is necessary

 Ransomware Prevention Controls